The government is trying to force firefighters to work longer and pay more into their pensions.

 No one wants to see further industrial action, all sides must come together and agree as amicable a solution as possible.
 If the two sides can’t reach an agreement then we face a potentially long and drawn out dispute, it is time the government conceded that they aren’t the font of all wisdom on this issue, that they need to sit down with the FBU and start compromising.

 The public expect people in public life to act responsibly and find solutions to problems, it is time Eric Pickles and his department lived up to that expectation.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.